CLIENT ACCOUNTS

 • Formalize a plan — If the plan sponsor retains the responsibility for managing missing participants, they will need to determine the steps they will take to locate missing participants.
 Any processes or procedures that are implemented should be documented and followed.
 Having sufficient documentation could be especially important in the case of a DOL audit.

-To date, sponsors have found themselves frustrated with a lack of clear direction on specifically what must be done to avoid trouble.
-But new DOL guidance issued in January 2021 details steps that plan fiduciaries should consider to locate and distribute retirement benefits to missing or nonresponsive participants.
-While Missing Participants - Best Practices for Pension Plans does provide some helpful insight, it falls short of creating any type of “safe harbor” for plan fiduciaries to rely upon.
-It does, however, allow a plan sponsor to consider what search measures are appropriate for its particular plan, including balancing the size of the account involved against the cost of the search efforts.
+While Missing Participants — Best Practices for Pension Plans does provide some helpful insight, it falls short of creating any type of “safe harbor” for plan fiduciaries to rely upon.
+It does, however, allow a plan sponsor to consider what search measures might be appropriate for its particular plan, including balancing the size of the account involved against the cost of the search efforts.

 Mike French is a Senior Compliance Lead at Capital Group, specializing in retirement plans and related industry regulation, including ERISA.
 He holds a bachelor’s degree from California State University, Northridge.